/ 4 min

 Well, at least watch your salt intake.
 Being a little more diligent about what you put into your body can make a difference in your foot swelling.

-Wear The Most Comfortable Shoes
+Wear the Most Comfortable Shoes

 Shoes that are too tight can cut off your circulation, increase heat and raise your risk for a foot injury and foot swelling.